National Agri-trade and Food Safety Authority: Transition and repeal

-Department of Plant Protection and Animal Quarantine Department will be dissolved.
-Their assets and employees will transfer to NAFSA, with a six-month transition period for staff adjustment.
-These departments may continue limited functions temporarily.
+Department of Plant Protection and Animal Quarantine Department were dissolved.
+Their assets and employees were transfer to NAFSA, with a six-month transition period for staff adjustment.
+These departments continued limited functions temporarily.

 Significance

 NAFSA represents a unified, science-driven approach to agricultural trade and food safety in Pakistan.
 It strengthens regulatory oversight, aligns domestic practices with international standards, and promotes Pakistan’s global competitiveness in agricultural markets.

 Controversy over appointment of director general

 On May 8, 2025, a constitutional petition (C.P.
 No. D-1837 of 2025) was filed in the Sindh High Court challenging the appointment of Tahir Abbas, a BS-19 Customs officer, as Director General (BS-20) of the National Agri-trade and Food Safety Authority (NAFSA).
 The petition, submitted by Advocate Rashid Mahar, argues the appointment violates merit, service rules, and a prior court judgment dated April 9, 2024, which emphasized seniority and qualifications for technical posts.
 It also cites S.R.O.
 1332(1)/2021, which outlines eligibility criteria for the DG role, including a B.Sc.
 (Hons) in Agriculture with specialization and 17 years of relevant experience.
 The court has issued notices to respondents, and a hearing is scheduled for May 16, 2025.